All About Roth

 A New Option to Save

 The YMCA Retirement Fund’s 403(b) Savings Plan is an easy and accessible way for YMCA employees — like you! — to start saving for retirement.
-Beginning in 2024, you will have the option to save in a new Roth Account within the Savings Plan, in addition to the existing Tax-Deferred Account (formerly called the Smart Account).
+As of January 1, 2024, you now have the option to save in a new Roth Account within the Savings Plan, in addition to the existing Tax-Deferred Account (formerly called the Smart Account).
 Adding the Roth Account option gives you the flexibility to save in a way that works best for your unique retirement goals.

 *Must satisfy 5-calendar-year requirement and either be disabled or age 59½ or older.